 Lawyers for both sides of the claim began to assemble expert evidence.
 His solicitors instructed a general orthopaedic surgeon and a psychologist, and the defendant instructed a psychiatrist, spinal orthopaedic surgeon and a pain management expert.
 The evidence suggested that MC would improve in time, but, unfortunately, that was far from what happened.

 As MC tried to get back to his life, his condition worsened.
 The pain down his right side was intense.
-He began to suffer excruciating episodes of pain in his right arm and became more and more reliant on a wheelchair to get around as his walking pace was too slow and painful.
+He began to experience excruciating episodes of pain in his right arm and became more and more reliant on a wheelchair to get around as his walking pace was too slow and painful.
 He developed intense itching sensations down his right leg.
 Despite all this, he continued trying to work to help his partner and keep the business afloat.
 However, the physical demands of his work meant his contribution was both painful and limited.
 He felt like a shadow of his former self and that he had somehow failed in his recovery as he had not achieved the good outcome that had been expected by the experts in his case.
 He therefore began to see private clinicians for an independent view of his injuries and prognosis.

 The defendant’s insurer made an offer to settle of £350,000, and MC felt unsure about what to do.
 He decided to change his solicitor and instructed Senior Associate Rebecca Hill at Stewarts in November 2017, just a short time before court proceedings needed to be started.